tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability-limits.md

 ### Relative to an enumerated set

-Every verdict, the structural layer included, is relative to the explanations enumerated for a class of incident.
+Every verdict, the four gates included, is relative to the explanations enumerated for a class of incident.
 It answers "can these explanations be told apart at this estate", not "is there any conceivable account this record could not distinguish".
 An explanation left off the list cannot be weighed, and the design does not discover the explanations for you.
 This is the boundary most easily forgotten, and the open questions and risks below both return to it.